-Growth & Finance
+Growth and Finance

-Women have reported pressure to conform to ‘traditional’ norms of ‘scaling businesses’, including taking on investment at an early stage of the business and providing security over the family home.
-Along with our partners, we are working to identify innovative solutions to improving access to finance for women, including unsecured lending.
+Women have reported pressure to conform to ‘traditional’ norms of ‘scaling businesses’, including taking on investment too early in their business, at an early stage of the business and providing security over the family home.
+Along with partners in the eco-system, we are working to identify innovative solutions to improving access to finance for women.

 Gender Aware Support and Best Practice

 Women’s Enterprise Scotland works with many organisations to assist in the delivery of accessible and appropriate business support for women.
-Click on the button below to find out more about Gender Aware Support.

 The Framework is governed by the Women’s Enterprise Action Group chaired by Jamie Hepburn MSP.
 The group comprises of key stakeholders for women’s enterprise in Scotland.
 Part of the group’s remit is to monitor and seek progress, producing a report each year.